picasso250/GeminiAPI-PHP-Class/README.md

 # GeminiAPI PHP Class

 The GeminiAPI PHP class provides a convenient way to interact with the Gemini language model API.
-It allows you to generate content based on the input text and retrieve the most important result from the API response.
+It allows you to generate content based on either text or image input and retrieve the most important result from the API response.

 ## Usage